Why Online Projects Fail — And How to Fix It With a System

 Growth shortcuts.

-But none of that fixes the core problem.
+But they do not fix the core problem.

 Because nothing sticks.